sage-code/eve/manual/overview.md

 * End of line comments are ending after new line;

 ## Attributes
-One module can have multiple attributes usually declared at beginning of the module.
-Attributes start with ".".
+One module can have multiple attributes usually declared at beginning of the module:

 **examples**
 ```
-module
-  .name := :='test'
+#module.name := 'test'
-  .description :='test'
+#module.description :='test'
 ```

 **note:** You can define new attributes.